cvdlab/LinearAlgebraicRepresentation.jl/docs/src/integr.md

 integrals over the boundary of every 2-simplex of a domain triangulation.
-A different approach to finite integration, using a decomposition into volume elements induced by a boundary triangulation is given in [A symbolic method for calculating the integral properties of arbitrary nonconvex polyhedra](https://ieeexplore.ieee.org/document/6429334/) where a closed formula for volume integration over polyhedral volumes, by decomposing the solid into a set of solid tetrahedra, but such a method cannot be used for surface integrations.
+A different approach to finite integration, using a decomposition into volume elements induced by a boundary triangulation is given in "[A symbolic method for calculating the integral properties of arbitrary nonconvex polyhedra](https://ieeexplore.ieee.org/document/6429334/)" where a closed formula for volume integration over polyhedral volumes, by decomposing the solid into a set of solid tetrahedra, but such a method cannot be used for surface integrations.